Eadgyth/Programming-Editor/docs/index.md

 <img src="images/opensettings.png" width="500"/>

-In the project settings the name of the project directory, the name of the sources directory and the name of the Java file are entered.
-Also the name for a distination directory for a compiled class file file (next step) is specified.
-This directory does not have to exists
+In the project settings for Java the name of the project directory, the name of the sources directory and the name of the Java file are entered.
+Note, that structuring a project in this way is not required to run a Java program in the editor.
+HelloWorld.java could have been saved in the directory helloworld and the input field for the source directory left blank.
-initially:
+Finally, the name for a distination directory for a compiled class file (next step) is specified.
+This directory does not have to exists initially:

 <img src="images/projectsettings.png" width="500"/>